-HEHP 252 Nutrition for Fitness & Sport
+HEHP 252 Nutrition for Fitness and Sport 3 cr.

-Fitness & Sport 3 cr.
-This course is designed to improve fitness and sports abilities for individuals who are participating in exercise.
-Students will examine the significance of nutrition, fluid intake, and body composition and their relationship to physical performance, including special considerations based upon age and gender.
+This course is designed to improve fitness and athletic abilities for individuals participating in exercise.
+Students will examine the significance of nutrition, fluid intake, and body composition as well as their relationship to physical performance, with special considerations for age and gender.
 Students enrolling in the AAS in Nursing program cannot use this course to replace NURS 174: Nutrition.
 Code 2 course fee.